ProctorU/today-i-learned/css/using-sprockets-with-sass.md

 function partials on each component partial.
 Seems a bit redundant at first, but it lets you know exactly what that file has access to.

-Our compile time is now < 3 seconds.
+Our compile time is now less than 3 seconds.